 Understanding this led me to two other useful realizations:

-1. That if the non-sensitive had nervous systems that functioned like those of HSPs, they, too, would need more down time.
+1. That if the less sensitive had nervous systems that functioned like those of HSPs, they, too, would need more down time.

 2. HSPs and non-HSPs experience communication, specifically conflict, differently.